Anatomy of a Top CTO: Education & Work Experience, Salary, Essential Traits & Characteristics and More

 • Other Degrees: 3%

 As CTOs are C-level executives, they’re typically professionals with a great deal of professional experience.
 According to the Bureau of Labor Statistics, many employers require candidates to have 15 or more years of experience before considering them for the CTO role.
 The amount of experience required varies based on factors such as the industry, the size of the company, and even the geographic location.
 For example, smaller companies may require less experience but offer a lower starting salary compared to major enterprises that are seeking the most qualified, proven, and experienced professionals.
+The typical career path to the CTO role often begins with foundational positions such as technical support, software development, or systems administration, allowing professionals to gain hands-on experience as they climb the corporate ladder toward executive leadership.
+The job outlook for CTO positions is positive, with industry growth and increasing demand driven by digital transformation and the need for advanced cybersecurity.

 Crunchbase News analyzed its data to determine the top universities among funded startup CTOs.
 They looked at colleges and universities in the U.S. attended by startup CTOs who work for companies that raised $500,000 or more in funding between August 2017 and August 2019.
 Compared to CEOs and founders, they found that “CTOs are much more likely to graduate from technical universities and other schools renowned for their engineering and computer science departments.”
 According to Crunchbase News’s findings, the top 20 universities for CTOs of venture-backed companies in the U.S. include: